srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ### The Weights Block

 The most important component of a neural network is still missing in all of the above: the weights.
-The *connection* structure only contains a pointer to a weight.
+The `Connection` structure only contains a pointer to a weight.
 But where is the actual weight?

-The answer is I put all the weights together in a *weights block* and locate it at the end of the network structure, just after the last layer.
+The answer is I put all the weights together in a *weights block* and locate it at the end of the `Network` structure, just after the last `Layer`.
 This design has several advantages: first, the weights are kept together with the rest of the network inside the same memory block.
 Second, the separation of weights from the nodes allows for convenient weight sharing.

-The following drawing shows how all the above components fit together to create the *network* data structure.
+The following drawing shows how all the above components fit together to create the `Network` data structure.

 ![_config.yml]({{ site.baseurl }}/images/dnn_network_struct_design.png)